Photon triplets from integrated microrings: A path towards deterministic non-Gaussianity on a chip

 We introduced $v_u = \left(\partial\omega_{uk}/\partial k\right)_{K_u}$ and $K_u$, which are the group velocity and a reference wavenumber in the waveguides associated with the frequency range $u$, over which group velocity dispersion is neglected.
 For convenience, $K_u$ is often chosen as a resonant wavenumber of a ring $\kappa_u^{(\ell)}=2\pi m_u^{(\ell)} / \mathcal{L}^{(\ell)}$, where $m_u^{(\ell)}$ and $\mathcal{L}^{(\ell)}$ are the resonant mode numbers and circumference of the $\ell^{\mathrm{th}}$ ring, respectively.
 The waveguides are assumed to be identical, and so there is no waveguide dependence on $v_u$ and $K_u$, but this can easily be generalized.
 We write the dispersion relation around the frequency $\omega_u$ of the frequency range of interest

-Using $s$ to denote the distance along each waveguide, for the bus waveguide we take the coupling point to the first (second) ring to be at $s=-a$ ($s=+a$), and for both phantom channels the coupling point is at $s=0$.
+Using $s$ to denote the distance along each waveguide (bus waveguide and phantom waveguides), for the bus waveguide we take the coupling point to the first (second) ring to be at $s=-a$ ($s=+a$), and for both phantom waveguides the coupling point is at $s=0$.
 The coupling Hamiltonians for the $\ell^{\mathrm{th}}$ ring are

 where we take $-a$ ($+a$) for $\ell=1$ ($\ell=2$).
 We define decay rates to the waveguides, quality factors, and escape efficiencies from the coupling coefficients $\gamma_u^{\lambda(\ell)}$ from the above Hamiltonians \cite{Quesada:22}: